betsyherbert/probabilistic_coding/README.md

-# Optimal representation of sensory information by neural populations
+Implementation of Jazayeri, 2006 - _Optimal representation of sensory information by neural populations_

+Article replication project for Theoretical Neuroscience (2021)